45 Years Ago: Neil Young Leaves Middle of the Road for ‘On the Beach’

 But On the Beach wasn’t Young’s first recording after 1972’s Harvest.
 That honor belongs to Time Fades Away, a live album comprised of new material that Young has virtually disowned, and has never even been issued on CD.
 And Tonight’s the Night, like Time Fades Away, had been recorded in 1973, but it remained in the vaults for nearly two years.
 Because of the above quote, those three records, which were heavily influenced by the 1972 death of Crazy Horse guitarist Danny Whitten, became known as the "Ditch Trilogy" by fans.

-That notion of beauty coming to an untimely halt was hinted at by the cover, which features a haunting beach scene: The tail fins of a vintage Cadillac stick out of the sand next to a picnic table, as Young stares out over the ocean.
+That notion of beauty coming to an untimely halt was hinted at on the cover, which features a haunting beach scene: The tail fins of a vintage Cadillac stick out of the sand next to a picnic table, as Young stares out over the ocean.

 Still, those expecting a repeat of the pristine country-rock of Harvest were in for a shock.
 Sure, multi-instrumentalist Ben Keith and bassist Tim Drummond reprised their roles, with Keith contributing some weeping pedal steel guitar to "See the Sky About to Rain" and Dobro on "For the Turnstiles."
 But Crazy Horse’s Ralph Molina added his trademark ragged drums to most of it, and Levon Helm of the Band appeared on two other tracks.